awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/6_tear_down.md

 ![warning-message-lens-been-deleted](/watool/100_Custom_Lenses_on_WATool/images/6_3_unapply_deleted_lens_from_workload.png)

-And input the full name of the lens for the confirmation, then you will able to unapply a custom lens for this workload review.
+Input the full name of the lens for the confirmation, then you will able to unapply a custom lens for this workload review.

 ![warning-message-lens-been-deleted](/watool/100_Custom_Lenses_on_WATool/images/6_4_confirm_input_full_lens_name.png)

-7. Unapply the delete lens will not delete the workload from your Well-Architected Tool.
+7. Unapplying the deleted lens will not delete the workload from your Well-Architected Tool.
 Your workload will still contain the default AWS Well-Architected Framework Review:

 ![workload-custom-lens-been-unapplied](/watool/100_Custom_Lenses_on_WATool/images/6_5_workload_custom_lens_unapplied.png)